PolymeshAssociation/polymesh-rest-api/README.md

 To implement a new datastore create a new module in `~/datastores` and create a set of `Repos` that will implement the abstract classes.
 You will then need to set up the `DatastoreModule` to export the module when it is configured.
 For testing, each implemented Repo should be able to pass the `test` method defined on the abstract class it is implementing.

-### Webhooks (alpha)

-Normally the endpoints that create transactions wait for block finalization before returning a response, which normally takes around 15 seconds.
-Alternatively `webhookUrl` can be given in any state modifying endpoint.
-When given, the server will respond after submitting the transaction to the mempool with 202 (Accepted) status code instead of the usual 201 (Created).

-Before sending any information to the endpoint the service will first make a request with the header `x-hook-secret` set to a value.
-The endpoint should return a `200` response with this header copied into the response headers.

-If you are a developer you can toggle an endpoint to aid with testing by setting the env `DEVELOPER_UTILS=true` which will enabled a endpoint at `/developer-testing/webhook` which can then be supplied as the `webhookUrl`.
-Note, the IsUrl validator doesn't recognize `localhost` as a valid URL, either use the IP `127.0.0.1` or create an entry in `/etc/hosts` like `127.0.0.1 rest.local` and use that instead.

 #### Warning